theVelopr/algorithm/README.md

 ## References

-Copyright 2021 FastCampus All rights reserved.
+Copyright 2021 FastCampus All rights reserved. <br>
 Copyright 2021 <a href="https://wikidocs.net/profile/info/book/400">조대표</a> All rights reserved.